-Communication
+Communication.

-Impasses that simply cannot be pinpointed often occur due to a failure during the communication stage.
+Impasses that simply cannot be explained often occur due to a failure during the communication stage.
 Simply stated, the mediator may not have discovered or addressed a party's underlying interests.
 When parties have underlying interests or emotional barriers to settlement, it is common for them not to know what is keeping them from settling.
 Impasses that result from emotions or unmet underlying interests sound like, "I just don't know.
 I just know it's not enough." or "I just don't understand why I need to pay that much."

 A good mediator knows that this can be the cue to revisit the underlying interests and the emotional resistance - the feelings that are keeping one person from reconciling themselves with the difficult decision that needs to be made.
-These feelings can be as straightforward as greed, revenge or ill feelings toward or about the other person or the event.
-But they can also be more subtle and complex, such as unwillingness to let go of a conflict and move on with life, unwillingness to let go of a relationship - such as it is - with the other person, or feeling that they are not being made whole for the pain or suffering they experienced (i.e., no amount of money can make them whole or restore what has been lost).
+These feelings be as straight forward as greed, revenge or ill feelings toward or about the other person, or they can be more subtle and complex, such as unwillingness to let go of a conflict and move on with life, unwillingness to let go of a relationship - such as it is - with the other person, or feeling that they are not being made whole for the pain or suffering they experienced (i.e. no amount of money can make them whole or restore what has been lost).
 These feelings need to be uncovered and addressed by the mediator early in the mediation and dealt with then, in order to avoid them getting in the way of a settlement in the later, more stressful stages.
 Most people attach emotions to conflict and need to reconcile themselves with letting go of those emotions before they can resolve the dispute.
-Stated simply, readiness to settle can mean really different things for counsel than it does for clients.

 Another emotional objection to settlement can be inexperienced participants (and even counsel) who fall in love with their cases.
 The best analogy is when a person sells their home.
 They love their home and think it is worth a lot of money because they believe it to be special and unique.
-However, they have to sell it in a marketplace that is well established, and sets its value based on how it compares to other, similar houses.
-And, it rarely compares as favorably in an objective marketplace as the owner thinks it should.
-Enter the realtor, who is supposed to give the seller a more objective opinion of value, but who has the incentive to stretch the valuation more toward the seller's in order to win the competition to list the house and have a happy seller, and ensure that the seller knows that the realtor is on his or her side.
+However, they have to sell it in a marketplace that is well established, and that values it based on how it compares to other, similar houses.
+And, it never compares as favorably in an objective marketplace as the owner thinks it should.
+Enter the Realtor, who is supposed to give the seller a more objective opinion of value, but who has the incentive to stretch the valuation more toward the seller's in order to win the competition to list the house and have a happy seller, and ensure that the seller knows that the Realtor is on his or her side.
 However, in the end, the actual value of the house is only that which a buyer will actually pay for it in a market where there are other comparable houses available.

 Lawyers and clients who fall in love with their cases, and who lose the ability to see them through objective eyes have to be reminded of the context in which they are attempting to place a value on the case.
-The context is an informed marketplace where most cases can be measured objectively, and where comparable cases can anchor their value to a norm which theoretically reflects a value based upon what a judge or jury would do, and what risks there might be at trial.
-Most mediators can talk about the risks at trial, point out the weak points in a case, and discuss costs of litigation, but a good mediator must also ground everyone in reality by bringing a fresh perspective and experience with the objective marketplace in which this negotiation is occurring.
+T context is an informed marketplace where most cases can be measured objectively, and where comparable cases can anchor their value to a norm which theoretically reflects a value based upon what a judge or jury would do, and what risks there might be at trial.

+Most mediators can talk about the risks at trial, point out the weak points in a case, and discuss costs of litigation.
+A good mediator must also bring those people back to reality by reminding them of this objective marketplace in which this negotiation is occurring, and what that market will bear.